 The issue is that despite being made up of numbers, a Likert scale item is in fact a set of ordered categories.

 One camp maintains that as ordered categories, the intervals between the scale values are not equal.
 Any mean, correlation, or other numerical operation applied to them is invalid.
 Only nonparametic statistics should be used on Likert scale data (i.e. Jamieson, 2004).

-The other group maintains that while technically the Likert scale item is ordered, using it in parametric tests IS valid in some situations.
+The other camp maintains that while technically the Likert scale item is ordered, using it in parametric tests is valid in some situations.
 For example, Lubke & Muthen (2004) found that it is possible to find true parameter values in factor analysis with Likert scale data, if assumptions about skewness, number of categories, etc., were met.
 Likewise, Glass et al. (1972) found that F tests in ANOVA could return accurate p-values on Likert items under certain conditions.